johanthoren/julian/README.md

 # xyz.thoren/julian

-A Clojure(Script) library designed to allow conversions between Julian Day Number and Gregorian Time.
+A Clojure(Script) library designed to allow conversions between Julian Day Number and common time.

-Julian Day Numbers are represented by a float, and Gregorian Time is represented by a map containing the keys `:year`, `:month`, `:day`, `:hour`, `:minute`, and `:second`.
+Julian Day Numbers are represented by a float, and Time is represented by a map containing the keys `:year`, `:month`, `:day`, `:hour`, `:minute`, and `:second`.